The Ultimate 4 Day Singapore Itinerary

 One of the most popular experiences is the Shark Encounter.
 Adrenaline junkies can swim with the aquarium's sharks, including hammerhead and sandbar sharks.
 They even offer a sleepover experience where you can spend the night sleeping surrounded by marine life!

 Along with attractions like Universal Studios, Sentosa Island has three beaches.
-If you’re looking for things to do in Singapore in four days and love the beach, Siloso is the place to go.
+So if you're looking for things to do in Singapore in four days and love the beach, Siloso is the place to go.

 Those wanting to undertake activities will have a range of choices.
-Cycling, kayaking, and skim-boarding are all offered at various locations.
+For example, cycling, kayaking, and skimboarding are all offered at various locations.

 For a more relaxed time at Siloso Beach, you can hang out on the beach by renting a beach chair.
 There are also many beach bars and a selection of beach clubs.